WorldFamousElectronics/PulseSensor_Amped_Processing_Visualizer/README.md

 ![Picture](pics/ScreenShot.png)

 ## Upload Arduino Sketch To Your Microcontroller
 Before running this program, you have to upload our Pulse Sensor Arduino Sketch to your Arduino board of choice.
 For details on how to do that, go [here](https://pulsesensor.com/pages/getting-advanced).
 In order for your Arduino board to talk to the Pulse Sensor Amped Visualizer, you will need to change a variable in the Arduino code.
 The variable is called `outputType`, and by default it is set to `SERIAL_PLOTTER`.
 You need to change it to `PROCESSING_VISUALIZER`.
-To make this change, go to the main tab of the Arduino Sketch, and change the variable declairation on line 41 as shown below.
+To make this change, go to the main tab of the Arduino Sketch, and change the variable declairation as shown below.

 ![outputType declariation](pics/outputType.png)